tractorcow-farm/silverstripe-fluent/docs/en/configuration.md

 5. Cookie (if `DetectLocaleMiddleware.persist_cookie` is configured)
 6. Request headers (if `FluentDirectorExtension.detect_locale` is configured)

 Additionally, detected locales will be set in cookies.
 This behaviour can be configured through `DetectLocaleMiddleware.persist_cookie`.
-To solely rely on sessions and stateless request data (routing path, request variable or domain), configure as follows:
+To solely rely on sessions (if session is started) and stateless request data (routing path, request variable or domain), configure as follows:

 ```yaml
 TractorCow\Fluent\Middleware\DetectLocaleMiddleware:
   persist_cookie: false
 ```

+Note that locales will only be persisted to the session if the session is already started.
+If you want to guarantee session persistence, you will need to ensure you call `->start()` on the session in the active HTTPRequest via a \_config.php file, or add a higher priority middleware that always starts the session ensuring it runs before `DetectLocaleMiddleware`.
+Be aware that prematurely starting sessions may complicate HTTP caching in your website.

 When a visitor lands on the home page for the first time, Fluent can also attempt to detect that user's locale based